PicklePants69/NKHook6/README.md

 After following our getting started [Wiki Page](https://github.com/TDToolbox/BTD-Docs/blob/master/Unity%20Engine/MelonLoader/How%20to%20create%20Visual%20Studio%20project.md) mentioned above, you're ready to make your first mod!
 Follow this guide to learn how to make your first MelonMod: https://melonwiki.xyz/#/modders/quickstart.
 Tutorials for BTD6 and NKHook will be coming soon

-## How do Harmonny Patches work?
-One of the ways MelonLoader applies your mods is through Harmony patching.
-Want to know more about Harmony so you can take full effect of it?
-Check out our wiki page on it [here](https://github.com/TDToolbox/BTD-Docs/blob/master/Unity%20Engine/MelonLoader/Harmony%20Patching.md)

 ## Want to know more?
 Check out our [Wiki](https://github.com/TDToolbox/BTD-Docs/tree/master/Unity%20Engine/Btd6/NKHook6) which is dedicated to NKHook6